 - Neighborhood impact – Getting agreement from nearby neighbors is one of the first things to do for installation in metropolitan areas.

 - Costs / Labor – The DIY approach is always an option in saving on costs, but the job can be hard work.
 Ensuring a fence is sturdy and level takes skill and muscle.
-It is definitely a 2-person job.
+It is definitely a two-person job.
 The cost for hiring a pro is not too much, but enough to be a drawback.

 - Maintenance – With wood this is especially a factor.
 That will show age within a decade.
 Other fences, not so much, but ensuring a fence remains sturdy is ongoing consideration.